janestreet/magic-trace/README.md

 If you're on the fence about trying this out, we've collected some [testimonials](https://github.com/janestreet/magic-trace/wiki/Unsolicited-reviews) from other users.

+# Privacy

+magic-trace does not send your code or derivatives of your code (including traces) anywhere.
+Perfetto runs entirely in your browser and therefore also does not send your trace anywhere.
+If you're worried about that changing one day, build your own local copy of the perfetto UI locally and use that instead.

 # Acknowledgements

 [Tristan Hume](https://thume.ca/) is the original author of magic-trace.
-He wrote it while working at [Jane Street](https://www.janestreet.com/join-jane-street/).
+He wrote it while working at [Jane Street](https://www.janestreet.com/join-jane-street/), and they currently maintain it.